gkotas/vscode-restore-git-branch-tabs/README.md

 - Automatically saves editors when a git repository is detected in the workspace.

+- New Branch Preserve Tabs: Option to keep tabs open when switching to a new branch instead of closing them.

 - `Clear Saved Editors` command (`restoreGitBranchTabs:clear`) to clear all saved editors for every known branch.

 - `Load Saved Editors` command (`restoreGitBranchTabs:load`) to manually load saved editors for the current branch.